eduMFA/eduMFA/doc/audit/index.rst

 For performance reasons the audit module does not remove old audit entries during the logging process.

 But you can set up a cron job to clean up old audit entries.
-Since version 2.19 audit entries can be either cleaned up based on the number of entries or based on on the age.
+Audit entries can be either cleaned up based on the number of entries or based on on the age.
 Cleaning based on the age takes precedence.

 Cleaning based on the number of entries: